Lugdunum3D/Lugdunum/doc/guidelines.md

 ## Nonstandard Extensions

-Only use standard extensions, exeptionnally where at least widely used and available on all the project supported compilers.
+Only use standard extensions, exceptionally where at least widely used and available on all the project supported compilers.
 Be smart and don't introduce non-maintainable code in the codebase ;)

 # Naming

 ## File and Folder Names

-File names must match the class defined inside and the file must be placed in a directory structure matching the namespace for the class.
+File names must match the class defined inside, and the file must be placed in a directory structure matching the namespace for the class.

-Therefore, filenames should be in UpperCamelCase and shoud not contain separators such as spaces, dashes or underscores.
+Therefore, filenames should be in UpperCamelCase and should not contain separators such as spaces, dashes or underscores.

-Header files must head with the `.hpp` extension, inline header files must hend with `.inl` and must be placed alongside the classic header files, and finally, source files must end with the `.cpp` extension.
+Header files must head with the `.hpp` extension, inline header files must end with `.inl` and must be placed alongside the classic header files, and finally, source files must end with the `.cpp` extension.

 Source files must be placed in the `./src/` folder, whereas header and inline source files must be located in the `./include/` folder.